KyriakosMilad/valdn/README.md

 - If an error is found it will not check the rest of the field's rules and continue to the next field.
 - If a parent has error it's nested fields will not be validated.
 - It panics if one of the rules is not registered.
-- It panics if one of the nested fields is a slice and it's type is not []interface{}.

 ## Validate Slice